scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

 Second level model: Composition of baskets
 ==========================================

-The final basket is chosen according to the final reorganization probabilities, choosing the subset of products with the expected maximum :math:`F_1` score, see [LEN14]_ and [NCLC12]_.
+The resulting basket was chosen according to the final reorganization probabilities, selecting the subset of products with the expected maximum :math:`F_1` score, see [LEN14]_ and [NCLC12]_.
-This score is frequently used especially when the relevant elements are scarce.
+This score is frequently used when the relevant elements are scarce.

 .. math::